vish4486/Vector-Space-Model-IR-SYSTEM/README.md

 ```
 python cli/run_evaluation.py
 ```
-Or evaluate a single query and compare all methods and see the timing plots Saved as: plots/query_time_comparison.png
+Or evaluate a single query and compare all methods and see the timing plots and PR curve Saved as: plots/query_time_comparison.png

 ```
-python cli/run_single_eval.py
+python cli/run_single_eval1.py
 ```
 ---